Disco Deewane: Dreamer Devané

 Nazia Hassan performed a remixed cover version of title track "Disco Deewane" in the English language, called "Dreamer Devané" (1983), which was released as a single.
 It became the first single by a Pakistani Female singer to enter the UK singles chart.

 Paara Ushar

 In 1997, the title song "Disco Deewane" was reused in the Tamil song "Paara Ushar" sung by K.S.
 Chithra.

 The Disco Song

 In 2012, a revamped cover version of the title song "Disco Deewane" was incorporated into the Indian Bollywood film Student of the Year.
-Called "The Disco Song", it incorporates Nazia Hassan's vocals, along with the vocals of Sunidhi Chauhan and Benny Dayal, while the music video features Bollywood actors, such as Alia Bhatt, Sidharth Malhotra, Varun Dhawan and Kajol.
+Titled "The Disco Song", it incorporates Nazia Hassan's vocals, along with the vocals of Sunidhi Chauhan and Benny Dayal, while the music video features Bollywood actors, such as Alia Bhatt, Sidharth Malhotra, Varun Dhawan and Kajol.

 Director Karan Johar used the song in his 2012 film after licensing the song from Saregama (successor to His Master's Voice).
 It has been contested by Nazia Hassan's family, as they claim that Saregama doesn't own the album because it was financed by them in London.